Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Paso Robles

-One of the reasons that I was interested in a central coast road trip is that I have heard so many great things about the things to do in Paso Robles, including the wine region, over the last few years.
-I knew Paso Robles as a place to gas up on your way to Bakersfield.
 For years, the only stop we would make in town was at the Black Oak restaurant.
 Fellow travel blogger Juliana Dever recently explained to me why she and her husband like Paso Robles so much.
-The town itself is a throwback.
+The city itself is a throwback.
 It has a Carnegie Library and a picturesque central square with a gazebo.

 I spent the night in the Wine Country RV Resorts outside Paso Robles.
-What camping I have done has usually been in state parks or national parks.
+The camping I have done has usually been in state parks or national parks.
 When there is power, water, and fast internet at your “campsite” and a heated pool, I don’t think you are camping.

 Wineward Vineyards